shaelebrown/topological_XAI/README.md

 <img src="original_data.png" width="800">

-In order to explain the FER model predictions in the context of specific facial I used a [facial image segmentation model](https://huggingface.co/jonathandinu/face-parsing) from Hugging Face to locate facial features.
+In order to explain the FER model predictions in the context of specific facial features I used a [facial image segmentation model](https://huggingface.co/jonathandinu/face-parsing) from Hugging Face to locate facial features.
 Once I made hypotheses about what calculations the FER model was carrying out, I used an [additional dataset](https://github.com/amrta-coder/LFW-emotion-dataset?tab=readme-ov-file) of masked faces (with happy and neutral emotions) to evaluate my hypotheses.

 ## Topological approach to explainability